Wojtek120/IMU-velocity-and-displacement-measurements/README.md

 ![Block diagram](./img/blokowycaloscang.jpg)

 <a name="androidp"></a>
-## Android program
+## Android application
-For the needs of the project, a program for Android phones was written.
+For the needs of the project, a application for Android phones was written.

 Functional requirements:
 * processing of data collected from the sensors so as to obtain the value of displacement and speed of the device